motley197/brian/picow/docs/README.md

 sudo openocd -f interface/cmsis-dap.cfg -f target/rp2040.cfg -c "adapter speed 5000"
 ```

-A pre-build project has been [included in this repository](../blink/).
+A pre-built project has been [included in this repository](../blink/).
 You can [see the project files here](https://github.com/motley197/brian/tree/main/picow/blink)

 In a terminal, navigate to the blink folder (part of this repository, /picow/blink) and type the following: